-Capable of travelling at average speeds of up to 150mph, the twin-engine MD902 Explorer operated by AAKSS remains one of the most advanced aircraft available for the demands of air ambulance work and providing a rapid response to serious medical traumas.
+Capable of travelling at average speeds of up to 150mph, the twin-engine MD902 Explorer remains one of the most advanced aircraft available for the demands of Air Ambulance work and providing a rapid response to serious medical traumas.

-Rapid Response Cars
+Rapid Response Vehicles

-When circumstances prevent us from taking flight, our rapid-response vehicles mean we can still provide specialist life-saving care by road.
+When circumstances prevent us from taking flight, our Rapid Response Vehicles mean we can still provide specialist life-saving care by road.

 Based at both our Rochester and Redhill air bases, our vehicles are driven by trained paramedics and are fitted with blue lights and warning sirens to aid progress through traffic.
-Together, they have travelled nearly 400,000 miles in response to emergencies.
+Together, they have travelled over 400,000 miles in response to emergencies.

-We were first able to take to provide support via the road thanks to a kind donation of two vehicles from Sussex Police.
+We were first able to provide support via the road thanks to a kind donation of two vehicles from Sussex Police.
 These were eventually replaced in 2012, and two further vehicles were added in 2015 to provide the flexibility for maintenance and driver training without the requirement for a break in service.